ErgoGravity/ergo-luport-executor/result/README.md

 ### result folder
-* Transactions are saved in this folder.
+* Transaction will be saved in this folder.